 Day 3: Narrabeen Lakes to Manly

-This 12 kilometre (7.5 mile) hike goes over headlands, past seemingly endless beaches and four lagoons.
+Today's 12-kilometre (7.5-mile) hike goes over headlands, past seemingly endless beaches and four lagoons.
 Wind north past Narrabeen and Collaroy beaches, which together form the longest stretch of sand on this side of the harbour.
 From Long Reef headland, take the coastal route alongside Long Reef and Dee Why beaches or travel through the dunes near Dee Why Lagoon.
 On Dee Why Beach you can linger with local surfers or swim in the Olympic-sized saltwater pool.
 Follow the spectacular clifftop walk along Dee Why Head, before dropping down to Curl Curl and Freshwater beaches.
 The walk leads over the headland to North Steyne and Manly.
 From here you can hop on a ferry to Circular Quay or stay and enjoy the beachside atmosphere.
-Manly is home to trendy cafes (try Fika Swedish Kitchen or Barefoot Coffee Traders), waterfront bars and plenty of seaside accommodation.
+Manly is home to trendy cafés (try Fika Swedish Kitchen or Barefoot Coffee Traders), waterfront bars and plenty of seaside accommodation.

 Day 4: Manly and North Head